 - CPT code 97156 (Family Adaptive Behavior Treatment Guidance) is expressly for the QHP to meet face-to-face with the guardians/caregivers of the patient (with or without the patient present).
 This code should be reported when engaging in this activity rather than 97155, which is reserved for meetings with the patient. - CPT codes are face to face and with one patient unless otherwise specified in the description.
 Billable supervision of a patient must be face to face and involves only one technician.
-There is no CPT code for indirect (patient not present) supervision activities (other than report writing- 97151 and family adaptive behavior treatment guidance- 97156). - Documentation required to substantiate that services were rendered include but are not limited to: (1) a parent or caregiver's signature for each rendered service that also includes the service/code provided, rendering provider's name/signature, the date of service, and the beginning/end times of the service, (2) a written account, summary, or note of the service rendered, and (3) data point(s) regarding the Member's progress for the day. - Case Supervision activities are comprised of both direct supervision (patient present) and indirect supervision (patient not present).
+There is no CPT code for indirect (patient not present) supervision activities or week-to-week treatment planning.
+(The only codes that allow for the patient not present are assessment/reassessment report writing-97151 and family adaptive behavior treatment guidance-97156). - ABA services provided via Telemedicine/Telehealth are subject to the terms of CPCP033 Telemedicine and Telehealth Services - Although not required for prior authorization or as preservice requirement, documentation required to substantiate that services were rendered include but are not limited to: (1) a parent or caregiver's signature for each rendered service that also includes the service/code provided, rendering provider's name/signature, the date of service, and the beginning/end times of the service, (2) a written account, summary, or note of the service rendered, and (3) data point(s) regarding the Member's progress for the day, may be required immediately after the service occurred and for the purposes of audit. - Case Supervision activities are comprised of both direct supervision (patient present) and indirect supervision (patient not present).
 Direct supervision includes direction of Registered Behavior Technicians, treatment planning/monitoring fidelity of implementation, and protocol modification.
 Whereas indirect supervision includes developing treatment goals, summarizing and analyzing data, coordination of care with other professionals, report progress towards treatment goals, develop and oversee transition/discharge plan, and training and directing staff on implementation of new/revised treatment protocols (patient not present).
 The AMA codes for Adaptive Behavior Services indicate that the activities associated with indirect supervision are bundled codes and are otherwise considered a practice expense and not reimbursable.
 Although indirect supervision is a practice expense, documentation in the treatment plan of this service occurring is expected.
 The BACB (2014, pp. 31) recommends 20% of direct hours be spent in "Case Supervision activities" [both indirect and direct supervision combined] and 50% of this time be used for direct supervision.
-Direct supervision will be authorized at a minimum of 1 hour per week when less than 10 hours of direct services are authorized. - To date, there is no empirical support that short-term, intermittent, high-intensity ABA programs (summer months only) result in long-term optimal treatment outcome efficacy [9].
+Direct supervision will be authorized at a minimum of 1 hour per week when less than 10 hours of direct services are authorized. - To date, there is no empirical support that short-term, intermittent, high-intensity ABA programs (e.g., . summer months only) result in long-term optimal treatment outcome efficacy [9].
 Further, medically necessary ABA is not a replacement for the structure and routine of school or custodial care of the member.
-Additionally, "wrap-around services" are not empirically supported nor the first line treatment for Autism Spectrum disorders. - Research on social skills training in group settings has been limited to specific protocol used in durations ranging from 30 minutes to 120 minutes per day for 36 weeks [14-23].
-There should be specific goals and planned programming to support group treatment requests.
-Group treatment is not intended to capture time spent during meals and breaks from ABA treatment.
+Additionally, "wrap-around services" are not empirically supported nor the first line treatment for Autism Spectrum disorders.